 - Level 1 Surgery Verification.
-Children's National is one of only twelve children’s hospitals in the country to attain Level 1 Surgery Verification from the American College of Surgeons.
-This distinction recognizes surgery centers which have improved surgical quality, prevented complications, reduced costs and saved lives.
+We have attained Level 1 Surgery Verification from the American College of Surgeons, a distinction that recognizes surgery centers that have improved surgical quality, prevented complications, reduced costs and saved lives.

 - Care within your reach.
 We accept trauma patients from all geographic areas and serve as the regional referral center for pediatric trauma care.
 Our partnership with Maryland Shock Trauma System allows us to provide coverage in Montgomery, Prince George's, St. Mary's, Calvert and Charles counties.

 - Support services.
 To support families, continuity of care from admission to discharge through rehabilitation is coordinated by our expert surgical and nursing specialists in trauma and burn care, including experts with the Burn Program and Children's Outpatient Burn Clinic.

 - Transport services.
 When your child needs a medical transport to Children's National, our communications specialists in the Emergency Communication and Information Center work with regional and international Emergency Medical Services (EMS) to provide an ambulance, helicopter or other flight transport to Children's National.

 Beyond emergency care, injury prevention is an important part of our mission.
 Through research, education and outreach to the public, we aim to teach families and caregivers how to recognize injury risks and create a safe environment.